zengin/microsoft-graph-docs/api-reference/v1.0/api/workbook-createsession.md

 ---

-In the request body, supply a JSON representation of [WorkbookSessionInfo](../resources/workbooksessioninfo.md) object.

 ##### Response
 Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {